gstackio/gstack-docs/app-and-context.md

 conntainer up and runs it.

 When you push an applications to Gstack, it will also end up as a runnable Docker container.
-But this container will be generated on the fly.
+But this one will be generated on the fly.
 We detail here how this is done.

 ## The stack below your application